-Students can self-refer to the school counsellor or be referred by staff or parents.
-Students are encouraged to self-refer by either filling in the referral form in the folder attached to the counsellor's office door in the library or completing the online referral form on the school's website.
-Students can also speak to the counsellor to make an appointment.
+Students can self-refer to school counselling staff or be referred by staff or parents.
+Students are able to self-refer by completing the online referral form which can be accessed on the school's website or by using the QR code displayed around the school.
+Students can also speak with counselling staff directly to make an appointment.
 Appointments can also be made on behalf of a student by the Year Adviser, Head Teacher Student Wellbeing, Deputy Principal or Principal.